Terms of Service

 1. AGREEMENT TO TERMS

-These Terms of Service (the "Terms") constitute a legally binding agreement between you ("User," "you," or "your") and Orion Finance Protocol/Orion Financial Intelligence Inc. ("Protocol," "we," "us," or "our"), governing your access to and use of the Orion Finance Protocol platform, smart contracts, and associated services (collectively, the "Services").
+These Terms of Service (the "Terms") constitute a legally binding agreement between you ("User," "you," or "your") and Orion Financial Intelligence Inc.(the "Company," "we," "us," or "our"), governing your access to and use of the hosted Interface, the Orion Finance Protocol smart contracts, and associated services (collectively, the "Services").
+References to "Protocol" in these Terms mean the decentralized smart contract software; the Company operates the Interface but does not control public blockchains or permissionless onchain interactions.

 2. DEFINITIONS